Deformable porous media with degenerate hysteresis in gravity field: Statement of the problem

 The Preisach operator is rate-independent.
 Hence, for input functions $u(x,t)$ which are monotone in a time interval $t\in (a,b)$, a regular Preisach operator $G$ can be represented by a superposition operator $G[u](x,t) = B(x, u(x,t))$ with an increasing function $u \mapsto B(x, u)$ called a {\em Preisach branch\/}.
 Indeed, the branches may be different at different points $x$ and different intervals $(a,b)$.
 The branches corresponding to increasing inputs are said to be {\em ascending\/} (the so-called wetting curves in the context of porous media), the branches corresponding to decreasing inputs are said to be {\em descending\/} (drying curves).

 \begin{definition} Let $U>0$ be given.
-A Preisach operator is said to be {\em uniformly counterclockwise convex on $[-U,U]$\/} if for all inputs $u$ such that $|u(x,t)|\le U$ a.\,e., all ascending branches are uniformly convex and all descending branches are uniformly concave.
+A Preisach operator is said to be {\em uniformly counterclockwise convex on $[-U,U]$\/} if for all inputs $u$ such that $|u(x,t)|\le U$ a.e., all ascending branches are uniformly convex and all descending branches are uniformly concave in the sense that there exists $\beta >0$ such that for every $u \in (-U,U)$ we have the implications